 If you have multiple zones and want to enable devices in all zones to open encrypted files regardless of the zone in which they were encrypted, you can manually share encryption keys by exporting them from one zone and importing them into another.
-For instructions, see Exporting Encryption Keys and "Importing Encryption Keys" on page 151.
+For instructions, see Exporting Encryption Keys and Importing Encryption Keys.